Oily Bits

 Drive Train

 The engine is coupled to a Hurth gearbox then through an Aquadrive to the prop shaft.
-The Aquadrive takes all of the thrust from the propeller and allows some flexibility in the engine mounting, so engine alignment isn’t a critical as it would be with a direct coupling between the prop shaft and gearbox.
+The Aquadrive takes all of the thrust from the propeller and allows some flexibility in the engine mounting, so engine alignment isn’t as critical as it would be with a direct coupling between the prop shaft and gearbox.

 Drive to the propeller is through a conventional prop shaft through an old fashioned stuffing-box stern gland and supported under the boat by a P-bracket.
 This is a good simple system (our previous boat had a sail drive, so there was a big hole in the bottom of the boat with a rubber diaphragm keeping the sea out).